-Earth System Through Time ERTH 1009
+Evolution of the Earth ERTH 1011

 Objectives: Understand how the earth works as a system.
 Understand why the earth and life are as they are today.
 Understand and discuss current, major hypotheses about the origin of the universe, earth and life.
 Realize co-evolution and interaction of earth and life.
 Understand biological evolution, diversity of life and extinction.
 Know chronology of major events in the history of life.

 We will describe:

-First, the components of the system, Describe some ways in which components interact, and Finally, reconstruct the history of Earth Learning outcomes:
+First, the components of the system,

+Describe some interactions of the components, and

+Finally, reconstruct the history of Earth

+Learning outcomes: